Adaptive Precision Training (AdaPT): A dynamic fixed point quantized training approach for DNNs: AdaPT

-\\\\ Because the number of gradients collected for each layer affects the result of the gradient diversity based heuristic \eqref{eq:ourgd}, \eqref{eq:loggd}, we introduce a parameter lookback $lb^l$ bounded by hyperparameters $lb_{lwr} \leq lb^l \leq lb_{upr}$ which is estimated at runtime.
-First, $lb_{new}$ is computed \eqref{eq:llbnew}, then, to prevent jitter, a simple momentum is applied to obtain the updated $lb^l = \lceil lb_{new}^l \cdot \gamma + (1-\gamma) \cdot lb^l \rceil$.
+Because the number of gradients collected for each layer affects the result of the gradient diversity based heuristic \eqref{eq:ourgd}, \eqref{eq:loggd}, we introduce a parameter lookback $lb^l$ bounded by hyperparameters $lb_{lwr} \leq lb^l \leq lb_{upr}$ which is estimated at runtime.
+First, $lb_{new}$ is computed:

-Similarily, the number of bins used in the discretization step \eqref{eq:edf} affects the result of the discrete Kullback-Leibler-Divergence \eqref{eq:dkld}.
+Then, to prevent jitter, a simple momentum is applied to obtain the updated $lb^l = \lceil lb_{new}^l \cdot \gamma + (1-\gamma) \cdot lb^l \rceil$ with $\gamma \in [0,1]$. \\ Similarly, the number of bins used in the discretization step \eqref{eq:edf} affects the result of the discrete Kullback-Leibler-Divergence \eqref{eq:dkld}.
 We control the number of bins via a parameter referred to as resolution $r^l$, which is derived at runtime and bounded by hyperparameters $r_{lwr} \leq r^l \leq r_{upr}$.